 Evaluators are responsible for determining an Overall Performance Category for each teacher and other professionals at the conclusion of their summative evaluation year.
-The Overall Performance Category is informed by the educator's ratings on professional practice and student growth goal rating (except for other professionals in 2015-16).
+The Overall Performance Category is informed by the educator's ratings on professional practice and student growth goal rating.
 The evaluator determines the Overall Performance Category based on professional judgment informed by evidence that demonstrates the educator's performance against the Domains, district-developed rubrics and decision rules that establish a common understanding of performance thresholds to which all educators are held.